gfiorav/carto_loves_mac/README.md

 NOTE: If you see an error mentioning jpeg2000 while installing GDAL 2.1, try replacing `JAS_CAST(uchar *, buf)` with `JAS_CAST(unsigned char*, buf)` in frmts/jpeg2000/jpeg2000_vsil_io.cpp, line 212.
 Via http://osgeo-org.1560.x6.nabble.com/gdal-dev-jpeg2000-jasper-error-compiling-gdal-2-1-from-git-release-branch-td5299100.html

 NOTE: If you're having trouble with `bash-completion`, do: `brew remove bash-completion && brew install bash-completion@2` and try again.
+Make sure to do a `make clean` before retrying.

 `postgis` time!
 Installing it is very simple.
 We'll install from source to be sure sure that it will use PostgreSQL 9.5.
 You also need to create some postgis templates in the db for CARTO to work with: